MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-databricks-analytics.md

 ## Import MagClass notebook

-In this section, you import MagClass.py notebook to Azure Databricks workspace.
+In this section, you will import the MagClass.py notebook to Azure Databricks workspace.
 You will run this utility notebook from other notebooks later.

 Follow instructions in [Import MagClass Notebook](import-MagClass.md).

 ## Create a new notebook

-In this section, you create a new notebook in Azure Databricks workspace.
+In this section, you create a new notebook in the Azure Databricks workspace.

 1. On the left, select **Workspace**.
 From the **Workspace** drop-down, select **Create** > **Notebook**.
 Optionally, you could create this notebook in **Users** level.